 Modern computer science is expanding to include ever more fields of application.
 Particular challenges are posed by the fields of culture and media, fields which are characterized by their content and media-related demands on the operations of data processing.
 For this reason, particular professional importance is being placed on a form of applied computer science which deals with these fields.

 The bachelor’s degree programme in Applied Computer Science encourages students to understand the demands of various fields of application in order to be able to efficiently solve problems in these areas using modern information technologies.
 In their studies of computer science and applied computer science, students receive the skills required to do just this.

 Building upon fundamentals courses, focus areas in applied computer science can be selected.
 Possible focus areas are cognitive systems, cultural computing, media informatics, human-computer interaction and smart environments.
-Complementary computer science courses in theoretical informatics, communications systems, distributed and mobile systems, and also software technology and programming languages as well as privacy and security belong to the study program.
+In computer science, modules in theoretical informatics, communications systems, distributed and mobile systems,software technology and programming languages as well as privacy and security belong to the study program.

 The Degree Programme at a glance

 |Final Examination||Bachelor's Examination (accompanying the programme)|

 |Title||Bachelor of Science (B.Sc.)|

 |Programme Start||Possible in both winter and summer semesters|

 Current discussions and news concerning the degree programme can be found in the corresponding Virtual Campus course

 This course can be accessed without a password.